-- 4) Official weight will be measured at the conclusion of each competitors pull.
-After your pull, proceed DIRECTLY to the scales for your official weight to be recorded. - 5) No competitors under the age of 16 in (FT).
-Drivers under 16 will be allowed in (A)&(FS) classes, but only if they have an approved "Tractor Operators Permit".
-Please contact in advance. - \$20 entry fee for all classes.
-1st thru 6th placing in each class will be awarded. - 7) All pulls will be made against a weight transfer machine with approximately a 4' chain. - 8) Each tractor may only pull in one class, but may pull twice with 2 separate drivers (only the prevailing pull will qualify), unless otherwise announced day of by Track Officials (TO). - There will be no test pullers.
-The only re-pulls will be conducted at the request of TO in the event of a tie or other malfunction. - 10) The Hitch Point, or Clevis, must have an opening of 3"W x 3.5"L. Max height of Hitch point for all tractor classes is 20", and must extend a minimum of 18" from centerline of rear axle. - 11) Must have functioning exhaust systems.
-Tractor exhaust must be a minimum of 24" unless otherwise approved by TO. - 12) Clear access to the Hitch point must be maintained.
-Adding weights, bars, toolboxes, etc., that hinder access to the hitch point is prohibited. - 13) All vehicles must be in park or neutral, with drivers hands OFF all controls while hooking/unhooking. - 14) ANY parts that fall to the ground or excessive loss of fluid while on the track will result in Disqualification (DQ). - 15) All tractor classes MUST have sturdy fenders or cabs for drivers protection. - MFWD Tractors must be in 2WD mode in all classes, with the exception of 21,000 FS.
+- There will be no test pullers.
+The only re-pulls will be conducted at the request of TO in the event of a tie or other malfunction. - The Hitch Point, or Clevis, must have an opening of 3"W x 3.75"L. Max height of Hitch point for all tractor classes is 20", and must extend a minimum of 18" from centerline of rear axle. - 11) Must have functioning exhaust systems.
+Tractor exhaust must be a minimum of 24" unless otherwise approved by TO. - 12) Clear access to the Hitch point must be maintained both horizontally and vertically.
+Adding weights, bars, toolboxes, etc., that hinder access to the hitch point is prohibited. - 13) All vehicles must be in park or neutral, with drivers hands OFF all controls while hooking/unhooking. - 14) ANY parts that fall to the ground or excessive loss of fluid while on the track will result in Disqualification (DQ).

-- 17) All speed limit classes will be measured by one of the two following techniques.
+- 15) All tractor classes MUST have sturdy fenders or cabs for drivers protection. - MFWD Tractors must be in 2WD mode in all classes, with the exception of 21,000 FS. - 17) All speed limit classes will be measured by one of the two following techniques.
 A visual displayed SPEED BOARD.
 DQ will occur when the next increment beyond your particular classes' speed limit is displayed.
 Audible alerts (HORN) will sound when speed limit is exceeded.
 DQ will occur at the 3rd sound of the horn, or if any 1 horn blast exceeds 50' of forward movement on the track.
 For example, 6.1 MPH is a DQ in a 6.0 MPH class. - 18) PTO and 3 point hitch deletes will be allowed if deemed secure and safe by TO.
 If tractors have working PTO, shields must be in place. - 19) OE style weights preferred.
-However, aftermarket or home-made weights and weight brackets are allowed if deemed secure and safe by TO.
-Fabricated front weight brackets must be "tight" to tractors frame, and not to extend excessively beyond the front of the tractor.
+However, aftermarket or homemade weights and weight brackets are allowed if deemed secure and safe by TO.
+Fabricated front weight brackets and weights must not extend more than 24" beyond the front of the tractor.
 Belly bars not to exceed width of tires.
-Rear weights allowed, but are not to interfere with hooking and unhooking. - 20) Track Officials (TO) ruling are FINAL.
+Rear weights allowed, but are not to interfere with hooking and unhooking.
+Clear access to the hitch must be maintained both horizontally and vertically for hooking. - 20) Track Officials (TO) ruling are FINAL.
 TO's have the right to stop/DQ at any point where an unsafe situation is witnessed.
 This includes behaving disorderly/destructive.
 If DQ occurs, absolutely no refunds will be issues.
 Rules may be changed/added as needed with little or no notice.
 If any rule is in concern, please contact us ahead of time.